 - You’re wondering if you’re “good enough” for your partner

 There are many signs of gaslighting and this list is not definitive.
-If in doubt, worried or concerned you or someone you know is being gaslighted, seek help and advice from specialist domestic abuse agencies.
+If you worry that you or someone you know is experiencing gaslighting, seek help from specialist domestic abuse agencies.

 How to stop it happening to you

 “If you identify in a conversation that you’re a victim of gaslighting, the best thing to do is end the conversation.
 Because you’re just never going to win," Emma says.

 In the longer term she says, “I would recommend someone [who has experienced gaslighting] starts writing a journal to recognise the behaviour pattern.
 Look at how this behaviour has changed you - how is it making you feel?